 Getting the mute to loop every Nth time is helpful to learn a certain phrase.

 For the loops, you play along with the phrase, and then "you're on your own" when the phrase gets muted every Nth loop.
 You can choose the track to mute and how often the track mutes.

-Whole song, by getting each section repeated a certain number of bars.
+The "Advance to next loop every Nth loop" option allows you to practice and learn a whole song, by getting each section repeated a certain number of bars.